Acquisition benefits from some enormous reference resources that others have compiled, including:

 All of these can be used freely, except Ethnologue, which imposes a limit on page requests except for subscribers.
 If you need frequent access to Ethnologue for your work on acquisition for PanLex, please ask your supervisor about access to an Ethnologue subscription.

-Other useful websites: WALS; OLAC Language Resource Catalog; UC Berkeley’s OskiCat; Open Library; Stanford University Libraries; University of Chicago Library; HathiTrust; The British Library; Library of Congress; Endangered Languages Project; Amazon; Alibris; Google Books
+Other useful websites: SIL International; WALS; OLAC Language Resource Catalog; UC Berkeley’s OskiCat; Open Library; Stanford University Libraries; University of Chicago Library; HathiTrust; The British Library; Library of Congress; Endangered Languages Project; Amazon; Alibris; Google Books

 Got suggestions?
 Our Source Acquisition Specialist, Julie Anderson, wants to know.
 You can reach her at email@example.com.